phun-ky/patsy/README.md

 4. Concatinates minified files into one single file
 5. Automagic documentation generation
 6. Baking of LESS to CSS
-7. Automated testing via Nodeunit ( support for Jasmine and Qunit aswell )
+7. Automated testing via Nodeunit ( support for Qunit aswell )
 8. Proxy support
 9. Static file server support
-10. Live content update when saving files
+10. Live content update when saving files (*)

 ### We want patsy to do this aswell in the future